 A student-centric culture would certainly look at technology from students’ perspectives, which leads to offering the services differently; like over mobile devices and support smartphones and tablets for every application that students use.
 Allowing students to access university services from a mobile phone would not only encourage the adoption of those services but also streamline the user experience and make it enjoyable.

 A mobile-focused service offering is not only publishing a university mobile application in the App store, but it is also a re-arrangement of service design and delivery procedures to including converting all student-facing webpages to Responsive design to reproduce the pages to fit each mobile platform and screen size.
-The mobile organization most challenging step is to prepare the service desk for the expectation of the instance-response support system, which is become a more common expectation in the real-time social and professional interaction that is being encouraged by access to mobile devices.
+The mobile organization’s most challenging step is to prepare the service desk for the expectation of the instance-response support system, which has become a more common expectation in the real-time social and professional interaction that is being encouraged by access to mobile devices.

 Live chat

-Using a live chat system for answering students’ frequent questions and provide instant help is done through deploying a live chat option on the university IT webpages as well as over mobile devices but it also includes retraining customer support teams and the service desk to cover the live chat sessions in an efficient, professional, and productive way.
-Doing so successfully will transform the IT service desk to a student-friendly support system that encourages students to connect with the IT staff immediately rather than wait until the possible opportunity to walk to the front desk and talk to someone or to asynchronously send a ticket which could take much longer time to collect information about the problem and reach a resolution.
-Doing so should insure security and privacy measures are in place.
-Students’ well-being is also concerned with the security and privacy of their data; IT is typically the steward for students’ data and responsible for protecting their information.
+Using a live chat system for answering students’ frequent questions and provide instant help is done through deploying a live chat option on the university IT webpages as well as over mobile devices.
+Still, it also includes retraining customer support teams and the service desk to cover the live chat sessions in an efficient, professional, and productive way.
+Doing so successfully will transform the IT service desk to a student-friendly support system that encourages students to connect with the IT staff immediately rather than wait until the possible opportunity to walk to the front desk and talk to someone or to asynchronously send a ticket, which could take much longer time to collect information about the problem and reach a resolution.
+Doing so should ensure security and privacy measures are in place.
+Students’ well-being is also concerned with the security and privacy of their data; IT is typically the steward for students’ data and is responsible for protecting their information.

 Empathy